Pronouns in English Grammar: Types, Examples, and Rules

 Subject Pronouns

 We know that the structure of a sentence is: Subject + Verb + Object.
-A subject pronoun is used in place of a subject (noun) in a sentence.
+In a sentence, a subject pronoun is used in place of a subject (noun).
 That means we use subject pronouns to replace the subject in the sentence.

 • You do not have to do this.